Too much of a good thing?

 We took a closer look at the recommendations published by the German Nutrition Society (DGE) at the beginning of 2024.

-The DGE study provides guideline values for food consumption in Germany.
+The DGE study provides guidelines for food consumption in Germany.
 The focus is on a balanced and sustainable diet.
 The recommendations are based on a daily calorie requirement of 1600-2400 kcal.
 However, the stated values for daily consumption do not reflect the eating habits of the German population. (see above)

 Nutritional recommendation of the planetary health diet